-- A. Private or public elementary schools. - B. Public parks, playgrounds, community clubs including swimming, tennis, and similar recreation facilities; and other public or semi-public uses. - C. Child day-care services for 13 or more children. - D. House of Worship and the reasonable use of the real property for activities customarily associated with the practices of the religious activity, including but not limited to the uses set forth in Section 7.2.407. - E. Small wind energy systems including compliance with Section 7.2.413. - F.A manufactured home on a residentially zoned individual lot or parcelimmediately adjacent to a significant historical resource as identified in theDayton Comprehensive Plan subject to the provisions of Section 7.2.404.E.
+- A. Private or public elementary schools. - B. Public parks, playgrounds, community clubs including swimming, tennis, and similar recreation facilities; and other public or semi-public uses. - C. Child day-care services for 13 or more children. - D. House of Worship and the reasonable use of the real property for activities customarily associated with the practices of the religious activity, including but not limited to the uses set forth in Section 7.2.407. - E. Small wind energy systems, subject to the provisions in Section 7.2.413.
+Small wind energy systems including compliance with Section 7.2.413. - F. A manufactured home on a residentially zoned individual lot or parcel immediately adjacent to a significant historical resource as identified in the Dayton Comprehensive Plan subject to the provisions of Section 7.2.404.E.